rokobo/Productivity-autotracker/README.md

 + **Productivity pages**:
   + `Dashboard page` - Contains the categoried and aggregated events, along with a graph with the total daily time of each category.
+  + `Flashcards page` - Contains an interface for studying your flashcards.

 + **Analytics pages**:
   + `Goals page` - Contains heatmaps that track progress on a number of goals defined by the user.